 post hoc - proclaiming that because something occurred after X, it was caused by X, when no causal relationship at all may exist.
 (3 uses)

-fault as virtue - technique where a weakness is presented as a strength, by focusing on any positive aspect of it.
+fault as virtue - presenting a weakness or undesirable trait as a strength, by focusing on any positive aspect of it.
 (2 uses)

 half truth - a statement that is essentially true, but lacking critical information and presented as the whole truth.
 (2 uses)